 You can follow the course as a single course or as part of the programme Master in Wind Energy.

 If you wish to follow this course as a single course, please add the course to the basket and fill in the required information.

 Part of the Online Master of Wind Energy

-You can study this course as part of the Online Master in Wind Energy.
-If you wish to follow the course as part of the full Master’s programme, please go the the site for the Online Master in Wind Energy, and sign up for the programme.
-In the application form, you can mark which courses you would like to follow.
+You can study this course as part of the Master in Wind Energy.
+If you wish to follow the course as part of the full Master’s programme, please go the the site for the Online Master in Wind Energy, click the sign up button, and follow the instructions.

 |Courses of 5 ECTS points||15,000 DKK|

 |Final Project of 15 ECTS points||38,000 DKK|